 For those interested in volunteer work with elephants in Thailand, there are some prickly ethical questions to answer to.
 Unfortunately, many companies and organizations use the language of “volunteering” and “helping elephants,” but the end-game is not what it appears.
 Doing good for Thailand’s elephant population means thinking bigger (approximately 12,000 pounds bigger, if you catch my drift).
 Are you up to this mammoth tusk?

-Understanding common terminology as an elephant volunteer in Thailand
+First: Understand the common terminology used as an elephant volunteer in Thailand

 You’re ready to help elephants in Thailand, but there’s so much to consider, and so much vocab!
 What’s the difference between elephant sanctuary volunteer vacations and volunteering with a Thailand elephant reserve?
 Is there a difference?
 Well, we’ve got a crash course in all things elephant volunteer thailand jargon for you.